DevOpsAutomationLabs/TechXchange_2663/docs/index.md

 - Since you are accessing the environment for the first time, you will be asked for your credentials here.
 Please ask your instructor to give you a username and password.

-- Open the System Architecture Design Project of RoboFlow at https://k5-designer-dsw-tools.apps.itz-pyg2bq.hub01-lb.techzone.ibm.com/#/ROBOFLOWAP/Track/your-username/Solution.
-Replace \<your-username> in the link with your username.
+- Open the System Architecture Design Project of RoboFlow at https://k5-designer-dsw-tools.apps.itz-pyg2bq.hub01-lb.techzone.ibm.com/#/ROBOFLOWAP/Track/**your-username**/Solution.
+Replace "your-username" in the link with your username.

-- Take a moment to explore: https://learning-devops-solution-workbench.knowis.cloud/docs/examples/roboflow/architecture/.
+- Take a moment to explore: [Learning Center | RoboFlow Architecture](https://learning-devops-solution-workbench.knowis.cloud/docs/examples/roboflow/architecture/).
 Look at the actors, relationships, the different diagram levels, ...

 ### Add a new Actor and Relationships
 Next, you extend the system model to represent the new internal user group.
 This ensures that everyone sees how the system will interact with the new internal actor.

 We want to add the new Actor “Research and Development” to the Level 1 and the Level 2 diagram.

 - In the System Architecture Design Project, add a new Actor called “Research and Development”.
-Refer to https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit2/#step-1-create-model-elements to learn how to do this.
+Refer to [Learning Center | Create model elements](https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit2/#step-1-create-model-elements) to learn how to do this.

-- In https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit2/#step-2-create-a-level-1-diagram you learn how to create a new diagram, how to add model elements like actors to it and to create relationships between them.
+- In [Learning Center | Create a level 1 diagram](https://learning-devops-solution-workbench.knowis.cloud/docs/training/architect/unit2/#step-2-create-a-level-1-diagram) you learn how to create a new diagram, how to add model elements like actors to it and to create relationships between them.
 We will apply this learning to:

     - Add the new Actor in the L1 Diagram „Solution Overview“